GJCPP/LearningNote/pages/on Computer Network.md

 				- The table record IP <-> MAC mappings for some LAN node; <IP, MAC, TTL>
 				- TTL: Time to live, typically 20min; after which this mapping will be forgotten.
 			- If one wants to know a MAC of an IP
-				- Broadcast a query (**datagram**), with target MAC FF-FF-FF-FF-FF-FF (all one).
+				- Broadcast a query (**frame**), with target MAC FF-FF-FF-FF-FF-FF (all one).
-				- Also, with source IP/MAC being itself, and target IP being the one it wants to look up.
+				- The frame is attached with source IP/MAC, and target IP.
 				- All nodes on **LAN** receives this query.
+				-
 				-